samuel-jimenez/GramEditor/docs/src/languages/javascript.md

 ## Debugging

-Tehanu supports debugging JavaScript code out of the box with `vscode-js-debug`.
+Gram supports debugging JavaScript code out of the box with `vscode-js-debug`.
 The following can be debugged without writing additional configuration:

 - Tasks from `package.json`